mjordan/islandora_workbench_docs/docs/fields.md

 Note that:

-* For multi-vocabulary fields, new typed relator targets must be accommpanied by a vocabulary namespace (`person` in the above examples).
+* For multi-vocabulary fields, new typed relator targets must be accompanied by a vocabulary namespace (`person` in the above examples).
 * You cannot add new relators (e.g. `relators:foo`) in your CSV file, only new target terms.

-#### EDTF fields
+### EDTF fields

 !!! note
     The date types named below are a subset of the EDTF specification.
-If you need validatation of additional date types, please [open an issue](https://github.com/mjordan/islandora_workbench/issues).
+If you need validatation of additional EDTF date types, please [open an issue](https://github.com/mjordan/islandora_workbench/issues).

 Running Islandora Workbench with `--check` will validate the following subset of [Extended Date/Time Format (EDTF) Specification](https://www.loc.gov/standards/datetime/) date types in EDTF fields: